 Hepatitis A vaccine

 The hepatitis A vaccine helps protect you against hepatitis A. Hepatitis A causes inflammation of the liver.
-People with hepatitis A can have a fever, tiredness, feel unwell, yellowing of the skin and whites of their eyes and dark urine.
+People with hepatitis A can have a fever, tiredness, feel unwell, have yellowing of their skin and whites of their eyes and have dark urine.

 There is also a combination vaccine that provides protection for both hepatitis A and hepatitis B (Twinrix®).